harshita-s/academic-kickstart/content/home/experience.md

   date_start = "2017-05-02"
   date_end = ""
   description = """
-  * Analyzing multimodal big data consisting of videos, images, and other sensory data to develop novel methods for medical ultrasound.
+  * Analyzing **multimodal big data** consisting of videos, images, and sensory data to develop novel methods for medical ultrasound.
-  * Performing independent research and collaboration with project team members, including Nuffield Department of Women’s & Reproductive Health at the John Radcliffe Hospital.
+  * Performing independent research and collaborations with project team members, including Nuffield Department of Women’s & Reproductive Health at the John Radcliffe Hospital.
  """

  [[experience]]